|

 back to 'Explorer' again and again: a friendly, welcoming spirit and a

+passion for adventure that's contagious.
 'Explorer' offers her travelers an opportunity to

 discover the world just as modern-day explorers and researchers do - as part